 Yellow fever is a viral infection transmitted by mosquitoes which predominantly feed between dawn and dusk, but may also bite at night, especially in the jungle environment.
 Symptoms may be absent or mild, but in severe cases it can cause internal bleeding, organ failure and death.

-Yellow fever in Rwanda
+Yellow fever in Eritrea

-There is a low potential for exposure to yellow fever throughout this country (see below).
+There is a low potential for exposure to yellow fever in some parts of Eritrea, and areas where there is no risk of yellow fever transmission (see below).